sabah42/Poultry-Market-Study-hierarchical-clustering-and-PCA/README.md

 The aim is to help the company target appropriate countries with high poultry consumption for international expansion.
  ###  Project Structure
 - data/ :

 Contains the datasets used in the project as downloaded from the FAO website for the year 2018:

- - FAOSTAT_pop_18_08.csv : Dataset of the population of each country.
+   _ FAOSTAT_pop_18_08.csv : Dataset of the population of each country.

- - FAOSTAT2018.csv : Dataset of protein and calorie availability for each country.
+   _ FAOSTAT2018.csv : Dataset of protein and calorie availability for each country.

- - FAOSTAT_pib_sta_2018.csv : dataset of political stability and absence violence and gdp for each country.
+   _ FAOSTAT_pib_sta_2018.csv : dataset of political stability and absence violence and gdp for each country.

- - FAOSTAT_volaille_18.csv : dataset of poultry import and feed for each country.
+   _ FAOSTAT_volaille_18.csv : dataset of poultry import and feed for each country.

 - notebooks/ :

 contains the jupyter notebook used in the analysis:

-P5_02_code.ipynb : Analyse des données et clustering.
+ P5_02_code.ipynb :data analysis and clustering.

--visualizations/:
+- visualizations/:

 Contains graphical outputs:

-cercle.png: PCA visualization of the first two components. dendrogram.png: Dendrogram showing hierarchical clustering. acp.png: the projection of individuals onto the first two components.
+   _ cercle.png: PCA visualization of the first two components.

+   _ dendrogram.png: Dendrogram showing hierarchical clustering.

+   _ acp.png: the projection of individuals onto the first two components.

 ### Dataset